w3st3ry/Whiskey/README.md

 Whiskey
 =============================================

-Whiskey lets you write server-side web applications easily.
+**Whiskey** lets you write server-side web applications easily.
 It's a new generation language embedded web framework and lot of tools to simplify your programmer life.

 ## Dependencies

+To build Whiskey, you need:

 - A linux-based system — Currently, Windows and Mac OS X are not supported